 We ensure that they are evidence based, ensuring patient safety and clinical effectiveness with a focus on outcomes.

 We campaign to raise awareness among general public and government that good foot health is an essential component to quality of life and podiatry is a key element of preventative medicine and against NHS down -gradings and job cuts, to ensure that essential services are not eroded further.

 We influence the governments of the four UK countries, ensuring they understand that podiatry encompasses specialist care, surgery, general practice and public health and makes a vital contribution to the health of the population humanist perspective in public debate, drawing on contemporary humanist thought and the worldwide humanist tradition.

-Our focus is on professional values, Practice & Standards.
+Our focus is also on professional values, Practice & Standards.

 We provide members with guidelines and standards relating to patient care, which they must adhere to, in order to comply with membership requirements.